zopefoundation/zope.i18nmessageid/docs/narr.rst

 We can think of a source domain as a collection of messages and associated translation strings.
-The domain helps to disambiguate messages based on context:  for instance, the message whose source string is "draw" means one thing in a first-person shooter game, and quite another in a graphics package:  in the first case, the domain for the message might be "doom", while in the second it might be "gimp".
+The domain helps to disambiguate messages based on context:  for instance, the message whose source string is ``draw`` means one thing in a first-person shooter game, and quite another in a graphics package:  in the first case, the domain for the message might be ``ok_corral``, while in the second it might be ``gimp``.

 We often need to create unicode strings that will be displayed by separate views.
 The view cannot translate the string without knowing its source domain.
-A string or unicode literal carries no domain information, therefore we use messages.
+A string or unicode literal carries no domain information, therefore we use instances of the :class:`~zope.i18nmessageid.message.Message` class.
 Messages are unicode strings which carry a translation source domain and possibly a default translation.

 Message Factories